 Is there an owner occupancy requirement?

 There is a five year moratorium on owner-occupancy requirements… you can lease out both your home and ADU until 2030.
 Read more about owner occupancy requirements here.

 Do I need to add parking for the ADU?

-ADUs do not require parking if they are within a half mile of public transit or created within an existing space in your house or an accessory structure, like a garage or carport.
+ADUs do not require parking if they are within a half mile walking distance of public transit or created within an existing space in your house or an accessory structure, like a garage or carport.
 Additionally, no replacement parking is required for the main residence when a garage or carport is demolished or converted to create an ADU.
 Otherwise, parking requirements for ADUs are one parking space per unit or per bedroom (whichever is less).
 JADUs do not require parking.